dlang/DIPs/docs/process-reviews.md

 Community Reviews will always begin within the first seven days of the month.
 Each round of a Community Review will continue for a period of 15 days from the date of the announcement unless terminated earlier by the DIP manager.
 The DIP manager will include the terminal date in the first post of the review thread.
 For example, a review beginning on Monday the 1st will end on Monday the 15th at a time specified by the DIP manager.

 At the end of the Community Review, the DIP manager will work with the DIP's POC to ensure all feedback has been addressed, revise the DIP as necessary, and include a summary of the review round in the Reviews section of the DIP.
 If the feedback leads to extensive revision, as judged by the DIP manager in consultation with the POC, the DIP manager may call for another review round.
 In that case, the status of the revised DIP will be set to `Community Review Round N`, where `N` is the sequential number of the new round.
+DIPs requiring further Community Review rounds will take precedence over DIPs in Draft Review.
 When any review round is completed, the status of the DIP will be set to `Post-Community Round N`.

 ## Final Review
 A DIP may remain in the `Post-Community Round N` status for a maximum of 180 days.
 Periodically, the DIP manager will determine if any post-community DIP is ready to move forward to the Final Review stage.
 Only one DIP may be in this stage at any given time.